jberry93/Notebook/Notes/Javascript/Object-Oriented.md

 ```

 The Javascript interpreter is going to first see if object `animal` has the `dog` property.
 Once it sees that `'pug'` is paired with the `dog` property, it will log `'pug'` into the console.
 If we tried to execute `console.log(animal.cat)`, we would get `undefined` since the object `animal` does not have property `cat`

+Now if we wanted to create a new object that will execute an ongoing lookup of another object given that a property does not exist in the new object, we must utilize `Object.create()` like so: